El Bulli – Spherification History

 Liquids with Watery Density (e.g. melon cantaloupe juice)

-Add the amount of sodium alginate indicated in the recipe to 1/3 of the main ingredient and blend with an immersion blender until the sodium alginate is dissolved.
-Keep in mind that the sodium alginate will become sticky when it comes in contact with the liquid and it may take several minutes until it is completely dissolved.
+Add the amount of sodium alginate indicated in the recipe to 1/3 of the main ingredient and blend with an immersion blender until the sodium alginate is dispersed.
+Keep in mind that the sodium alginate will become sticky when it comes in contact with the liquid and it may take several minutes until it is completely dispersed and hydrated.
 Then add the remaining main ingredient liquid and let it rest in the fridge for 1 hour to eliminate the air bubbles created by the immersion blender.
-This last step is just for aesthetics.
+This last step is not only for aesthetics but will also make the droplet less buoyant in the bath and allow it to sink and be completely covered by the calcium bath.

 Thick Liquids (e.g. mango puree)

-In this preparation, water is added to the main ingredient to obtain the right consistency for spherification.
-Add the amount of sodium alginate indicated in the recipe to the water used to correct the main ingredient density and blend with an immersion blender until the sodium alginate is dissolved like explained in the previous process.
+In this preparation, distilled water with no calcium content is added to the main ingredient to obtain the right consistency for spherification.
+Do not use tap water since it usually contains calcium.
+Add the amount of sodium alginate indicated in the recipe to the water used to correct the main ingredient density and blend with an immersion blender until the sodium alginate is dispersed like explained in the previous process.
 Then add the main ingredient and let it rest in the fridge for 1 hour to eliminate the air bubbles created by the immersion blender.

-The Basic Spherification process that does not work if the main ingredient is too acidic (PH<5).
-If necessary , the acidity can be reduced by adding sodium citrate to the main ingredient (if watery liquid) or the water used to reduce the main ingredient density (if thick liquid) always BEFORE you add the sodium alginate.
+The Basic Spherification process does not work if the main ingredient is too acidic (PH<3.6) as we mentioned before.
+If necessary, the acidity can be reduced by adding an alkali such as sodium citrate to the main ingredient (if watery liquid) or the water used to reduce the main ingredient density (if thick liquid) always BEFORE you add the sodium alginate.

 Creating the Spheres in the Calcium bath